Β-Carotene: Cataract

 A Cochrane review looked at supplementation of β-carotene, vitamin C, and vitamin E, independently and combined, on people to examine differences in risk of cataract, cataract extraction, progression of cataract, and slowing the loss of visual acuity.
 These studies found no evidence of any protective effects afforded by β-carotene supplementation on preventing and slowing age-related cataract.
 A second meta-analysis compiled data from studies that measured diet-derived serum beta-carotene and reported a not statistically significant 10% decrease in cataract risk.

+Erythropoietic protoporphyria

+High doses of β-carotene (up to 180 mg per day) may be used as a treatment for erythropoietic protoporphyria, a rare inherited disorder of sunlight sensitivity, without toxic effects.

 Food drying

-Caretenoids were found to be susceptible to a thermal degradation and discoloration upon drying, which are believed to associated with isomerization and oxidation reactions.
+Foods rich in carotenoid dyes show discoloration upon drying.
+This is due to thermal degradation of carotenoids, possibly via isomerization and oxidation reactions.